Why A Day of Rest is Vital PLUS 7 Tips on How to Do It

 When you feel like your life is turning into a hamster wheel that never seems to stop spinning, your mind is also working constantly all the time.
 You’re thinking about the next task while still finishing the one you’re working on.
-You’re planning what time to see your friends at the end of the day while thinking about how you’re going to get your latest project finished in time.
+You’re planning what time to see your friends at the end of the day while thinking about how you’re going to get your latest project finished on time.

 Like your physical body, your mind also needs to rest.
 Too much thinking, solving problems, and worrying about what needs to be done in the next moment will lead to mental burnout.
-This can often result in depression and anxiety.
+This often results in depression and anxiety.
 By having a day of rest, you’re giving your mind a chance to declutter and to have a break from constant overthinking.

 3. Allows for Self-Care